MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

 ```
 Can you see what's going on?

-When we imported our `dog.py` file, the value for `__name__` inside our module was the filename in which it exists.
+When we import our `dog.py` file, the value for `__name__` is `dog` — the filename in which it exists.
+Instead when we ran our `dog.py` file directly in the terminal the value for `__name__` was `__main__`.

 Why is this a thing?

-As you can see, when we imported our `dog` module it immediately ran code that shouldn't be run when it's used as a module.
+As you can see, when we imported our `dog` module it immediately ran code that really shouldn't be run when if we were going to use it as a proper module.

-We should check to see if our code is being run as a module or not.
+This means that we should check to see if our code is being run as a module or not if we want to to execute statements the way we did.

 Add a check to your `dog.py` file to modularize it this way.

 ```python